flowdock/api-docs/docs/sources.md

 # Sources

 Sources provide content from external sources to a flow.
-These include integrations such as GitHub, Rally and Zendesk.
-Each source has a secret `flow_token` that is used for authentication when posting content to a flow.
+These include [integrations](/integrations) such as GitHub, Rally and Zendesk.
+Each source has a secret `flow_token` that is used for authentication when [posting content to a flow](production-integrations#/post-inbox).

 Sources can be accessed with [flow token authentication](authentication#source-token), in which case only the specific source is exposed.
-Creating new sources requires OAuth 2.0 authentication.
+Creating new sources requires OAuth 2.0 authorization by an end user.
+See [the exhaustive integration guide](production-integrations) for more information on building integrations that use the OAuth framework.

-See [how to integrate](production-integrations) for more information about building integrations.
+If you just want to post messages to your own flows, have a look at the [the quick integration guide](integration-getting-started) for instructions on how to create sources without the OAuth authorization process.

 <a id="/list"></a>